alok/LeanTool/README.md

 to be used by models that do not yet support tool/function calls, including some reasoning models like Deepseek r1 and Gemini-2-flash-thinking.
 - Plugin system to allow optional features to be included at run time.
-- Flexible usage: as python library, as command-line chat interface, or as OpenAI-compatible API server
+- Flexible usage: as python library, as command-line chat interface, as OpenAI-compatible API server, or as [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.

 ## API Server Demo